Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Background

+Statistical feature attribution methods form a prominent class of post-hoc techniques.
+Representative approaches include additive methods such as SHAP and LIME \cite{lundberg2017shap,ribeiro2016should}.
+Comprehensive surveys report that these methods are widely applied across domains and model classes, with a strong emphasis on classification tasks involving image and text data \cite{10854503,ouifak2025comprehensive,schwalbe2024comprehensive,mersha2024explainable}.

-SHAP is an explainability technique grounded in cooperative game theory.
+The de facto standard, SHAP, is a technique grounded in cooperative game theory.
 It explains individual predictions by assigning importance scores, known as Shapley values, to input features.
 These scores represent the contribution of each feature to the model’s output.

-The Shapley value \( \phi_i \), for a feature \( i \) is defined as shown in Equation \ref{eq:shap_value}:
+The Shapley value \( \phi_i \), for a feature \( i \) is defined as shown in Equation \ref{eq:shap_value} \cite{lundberg2017shap}: